CMB-NCSA/skyviewer/Readme.md

 ...
 # This is the same as running:
-$ docker build -t registry.gitlab.com/cmb-ncsa/aladin-lite:v3.2.0 --build-arg v3.2.0 .
+$ docker build -t registry.gitlab.com/cmb-ncsa/aladin-lite:v3.2.0 .
 ...

 <<<<<<< Updated upstream